Azim Premji

-Azim Hashim Premji (born 24 July 1945) is an Indian businessman and philanthropist, who was the chairman of Wipro.
-Premji remains a non-executive member of the board and founder chairman.
+Azim Hashim Premji (born 24 July 1945) is an Indian billionaire businessman and philanthropist who was the chairman of Wipro.
+Premji remains a non-executive member of the board and founding chairman.
 In 2010, he was voted among the 20 most powerful men in the world by Asiaweek.
 He was listed among the 100 most influential people by Time magazine, in 2004 and 2011.
 For years, he has been regularly listed one among The 500 Most Influential Muslims.
 He also serves as the Chancellor of Azim Premji University, Bangalore.
 Premji was awarded Padma Vibhushan, India's second highest civilian award, by the Government of India.

 In October 2023, Forbes estimated Premji's net worth at $11.6 billion.
 In 2013, he signed the Giving Pledge, committing to give away at least half of his wealth, starting with a $2.2 billion donation to the Azim Premji Foundation, focused on education in India.
 He has topped the EdelGive Hurun India Philanthropy List on multiple occasions.

 Early life and education

-Premji was born in Bombay, British India in an Gujarati Ismaili Khoja Muslim family.
+Premji was born in Bombay, British India in a Gujarati Shia Nizari Isma'ilism Khoja Muslim family.
 His father was a noted businessman and was known as Rice King of Burma.
 Muhammad Ali Jinnah, founder of Pakistan, invited his father Muhammed Hashim Premji to come to Pakistan, he turned down the request and chose to remain in India.

 Premji has a Bachelor of Science in Electrical Engineering degree from Stanford University.
 He is married to Yasmeen Premji.
 The couple have two children, Rishad and Tariq.
 Rishad Premji is currently the Chairman of the Wipro.